JeremyYu-cn/book/docs/articles/privacy_security/Steganography.md

 - Provide more protection against detection of the message

 - Improved method (J.Fridrich, M.Goljan):
-  - take a cover image and add a “noise” modulated by a message bits
+  - take a cover ./images/image and add a “noise” modulated by a message bits
   - “noise” actually means pseudo-noise here , that is a sequence of pseudo-random values, which can be generated deterministically given a secret initial value (key)
   - If initial value (key) is known then generation of pseudo- noise can be repeated (used for extraction of the message)